requarks/docs-legacy/wiki/admin-guide/install-debian-8.md

 <!-- TITLE: Install on Debian 8 -->
 <!-- SUBTITLE: How to install Wiki.js on Debian 8 -->

+This installation guide is based on a new Debian 8 instance from DigitalOcean / Vultr.
 # Create user
 Let's create a new user for running Wiki.js: `adduser wiki`
 # Install MongoDB